Ahaiman/community-network/README.md

 It receives two command-line arguments:
 The 1st is an input filename, and the 2nd is an output filename.
 The input of the program is a network (a graph), and the output is a list of groups (the division of the network).
+The makefile compiles all relevant parts of the code and creates an executable named cluster.
+The code will be executed by running the "make all" command in a **UNIX** terminal.
+The makefile also contains a clean command.

 File Format
 -------------